D.M.D vs D.D.S. – What’s the difference?

 The traditional Latin M.D., “Medicinae Doctoris,” was adopted instead with the Latin “Dentariae” added to designate the dental field of expertise, and so the degree DMD was born.
 Besides Harvard, Yale University began awarding this degree and over the years many other universities did as well, but even more adopted the trade school degree designation DDS.

 At the turn of the 20th century, there were 57 dental schools in the U.S. but only Harvard and Oregon awarded the D.M.D.
 In 1989, 23 of the 66 North American dental schools awarded the D.M.D.
 Today, there are 58 dental schools in the United States.
 According to the ADEA’s

 Official Guide to Dental Schools, 24 of the 58 award DMD degrees while 34 of them award DDS degrees.

-Dr. Susan L. Sockwell obtained a DMD degree awarded by Medical College of Georgia.
+Dr. Jin Zeng obtained a DDS degree awarded by NYU, college of dentistry.